J-Mikolajczyk/fantasy-football/README.md

 ## Scoring and Statistics

 - The scoring format used in this project is Point Per Reception (PPR) scoring on a per-game basis.
-- The statistics included for analysis comprise:
+- The statistics analyzed include, but are not limited to:
   - Passing yards and touchdowns
   - Rushing yards and touchdowns
   - Receiving yards and touchdowns